mcosovic/JuliaGrid.jl/docs/src/examples/acOptimalPowerFlow.md

 ---

 ## Modifying Network Topology
-At the end, we set `Branch 2` out-of-service:
+Finally, we set `Branch 2` out-of-service:
 ```@example 4bus
 updateBranch!(analysis; label = "Branch 2", status = 0)
 ```

-We then recalculate the AC optimal power flow:
+We then solve the updated AC optimal power flow:
 ```@example 4bus
 powerFlow!(analysis; power = true, verbose = 1)
 nothing # hide
 ```

-We can now observe the updated generator outputs:
+We can now inspect the updated generator outputs:
 ```@example 4bus
 printGeneratorData(analysis; fmt = fmt3)
 ```

-Due to the outage of `Branch 2` and the flow limit at `Branch 3`, `Generator 1` faces difficulties supplying load at `Bus 2`, reducing its output.
-Consequently, the only solution is to increase the output of `Generator 2` and `Generator 3`.
+Because `Branch 2` is out-of-service and `Branch 3` is flow-limited, `Generator 1` has less ability to supply the load at `Bus 2`, so its output decreases.
+As a result, `Generator 2` and `Generator 3` increase their output.

-Upon reviewing the branch data, we observe that the active power flows in the remaining in-service branches remain largely unchanged.
-This is because, following the outage of `Branch 2`, `Generator 2` and `Generator 3` have taken over the responsibility of supplying the load at `Bus 2`, effectively displacing `Generator 1`:
+The branch data show that active power flows in the remaining in-service branches remain largely unchanged.
+After the outage of `Branch 2`, `Generator 2` and `Generator 3` supply the load at `Bus 2`, effectively displacing `Generator 1`:
 ```@example 4bus
 printBranchData(analysis; show = show2, fmt = fmt2)
 ```

-Figure 6 illustrates these results under the outage of `Branch 2`.
+Figure 6 shows the resulting power flows with `Branch 2` out-of-service.
 ```@raw html
 <div class="image-container">
     <div class="image-item">